jfioasd/Flip/README.md

 ---

-Reduce loops aren't as common as map / filter loops, so I didn't make a separate command for it.
-However, they can be implemented quite easily.
+Reduce loops can be implemented quite easily.

 One approach: repeat `len(stack) - 1` times: 1) shift bottom of stack to top (i.e. `1 m`).
 2) Apply whatever binary operation you want in the reduce loop.
 Repetition can be implemented as a `:` with the accumulator pushed as the condition of the `:`.